uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 <h2 id="international-qualified-teachers">International qualified teachers</h2>

-<p>If you're an international qualified teacher looking to teach in England, you may need to gain <a href="https://www.gov.uk/government/collections/qualified-teacher-status-qts">Qualified Teacher Status(QTS)</a> depending on the type of school you want to teach in.</p>
+<p>If you're an international qualified teacher looking to teach in England, you may need to gain <a href="https://www.gov.uk/government/collections/qualified-teacher-status-qts" target="_blank">Qualified Teacher Status(QTS)</a> depending on the type of school you want to teach in.</p>

 <p>You may be eligible to join the UK government-run International Teacher Recruitment Programme (ITRP).</p>